pydanny/pydanny-event-notes/DjangoConEurope2012/arkestra.rst

 * Works at Cardiff University School of Medicine

+.. note:: Good talk but some slides had too many bullets.
+Just saying...

 What typically happens when working with a CMS
 ==========================================================

-.. note:: Too many bullets for this ONE slide.
-Just saying...
+.. note:: Too many bullets for this slide.

 * You have to repeat yourself
 * data gets wasted and lost